 Operations

-The logical operations supported by the NSI Document Distribution Service are classified into requester and provider interfaces provider “provides” access to documents within the , and a requester is “requesting” access to documents within the .
-As described earlier, an NSA can participate in both the requester and provide roles of the protocol.
+The logical operations supported by the NSI Document Distribution Service are classified into requester and provider interfaces.
+A DDS provider “provides” access to documents within the GDS, and a DDS requester is “requesting” access to documents within the GDS.
+As described earlier, an NSA can participate in both the DDS requester and DDS provide roles of the protocol.

 The provider interface for the NSI Document Distribution Service exposes the following logical operations:

 getDocuments([nsa], [type], [id], [lastDiscoveredTime])

+RETURNS status, a list of [0..n] document, and [lastDiscoveredTime]

-This operation returns a list of documents and the time of the latest document change on the provider NSA.
+This operation returns a list of documents and the time of the latest document change on the DDS provider.
 If no filter parameters are supplied then all documents within the space will be returned.
 The following optional parameters can be supplied, and will be applied using logical AND:

-nsa – The source NSA associated with the generation and management of the document within the .
+nsa – The source NSA associated with the generation and management of the document within the GDS.

 type - The unique string identifying the type of document to return.